fylgja/stylelint-config/README.md

 While the core rules already take preprocessors in account.
 There are some times extra's rules needed.
-To add support for a specific preprcessor.
+To add support for a specific preprocessor.

 ### SCSS